Alcoa details plans to cut carbon emissions from making alumina

 The process would also cut water use by about 25 gigalitres per year, he said.

-About 1,200 MW of new renewable power is required to fully implement the mechanical vapour recompression (MVR) process at Australia’s six alumina refineries, three run by Alcoa, two by Rio Tinto (RIO.AX) and one by South32 (S32.AX), Chatfield said.
+About 1,200 MW of new renewable power is required to fully implement the mechanical vapour recompression (MVR) process at Australia’s six alumina refineries, three run by Alcoa, two by Rio Tinto and one by South32, Chatfield said.

 But adapting existing refineries for the new process would call for significant investment of $2 billion to $5 billion each, and the technology needs to be proved before it can be adopted, Chatfield added.